13 Dec Protect Your Home Against Snow

 The natural gaps that occur around windows and doors can make it difficult to keep your house warm.
-Using caulk to seal these area, as well as installing weather stripping, can help.
-This relatively minor and inexpensive fix can help your save a significant amount of money on heating costs.
+Using caulk to seal these areas, as well as installing weather stripping, can help.
+This relatively minor and inexpensive fix can help you save a significant amount of money on heating costs.

 Clean Out the Gutters to Avoid Ice Dams

-An ice dam occurs when ice and snow melts during the day and then refreezes in the evening, becoming trapped in your gutters and clogging them.
-This situation can force water back up under the roof line and lead to expensive damage to your home.
+An ice dam occurs when ice and snowmelt during the day and then refreezes in the evening, becoming trapped in your gutters and clogging them.
+This situation can force water back up under the roofline and lead to expensive damage to your home.
 Make sure your gutters are free of all leaves, sticks and other debris that could lead to ice dams.